pybraries/pybraries/docs/README.rst

 Search() and Subscribe() are the two classes in this package.
-See all their available methods by clicking on the methods in the `documentation`_.
+See all their available methods by clicking on the method names in the left sidebar in the `documentation`_.

 Key Terms